 - Kyphoplasty and vertebroplasty to treat pain in the spine due to compression fractures.

 The Pain Medicine Center at IU Health University Hospital specializes in advanced pain therapies.
 The team of pain specialists at IU Health University Hospital uses leading edge, evidence-based medicine in order to decrease pain and spasticity and improve each patient’s quality of life.
 We are one of the few pain centers in the state to utilize targeted drug delivery with use of an implanted pump to ease cancer-related pain and non-cancer-related pain as well as spasticity.
 Spasticity is a condition where muscles contract involuntarily when moved and may be the result of brain injury, spinal cord injury, stroke, multiple sclerosis or cerebral palsy.
 Treatment with intrathecal baclofen can offer significant improvements without the sedation often seen with oral administration.
 We also offer spinal cord stimulation and peripheral nerve stimulation to ease chronic pain.
 We are one of the leading centers in the Midwest for implantable therapies.

-Answer the following questions to determine if a referral to a pain specialist might benefit you.
+Answer the following questions to determine if a referral to an interventional pain specialist might benefit you.
 Share this information with your primary care physician to help them decide whether a referral is appropriate.

-- Have you experienced pain for longer than three months?
+- Have you experienced pain for longer than six months?

 - Have conservative treatments for your pain failed?

 - Is your primary care physician unsure of the cause of your pain?

 - Is pain having a negative impact on your quality of life, family or work life?

 - Do you have spasticity that is poorly controlled?